good practices and sound policies that accelerate the effective adoption and use of technologies in teaching and learning.

 The Managing Online Education survey obtains data on the instructional, operational, and technology infrastructure of online programs in higher education.

-Although we did produce full results from the 2011 version of the survey, some results may be found at:
+Although we did not produce full results from the 2011 version of the survey, some results may be found at:

 - A presentation at the 2012 WCET Annual Meeting comparing survey responses with responses to similar questions asked of institutional personnel in Alberta and British Columbia.